 The scholarship fund is coordinated and administered by CAMECO.
 The screening committee, which awards the scholarships, is currently composed of representatives of the:

-Since 2012, fifty students received a Cardinal Foley Scholarship.
+Since 2012, sixty students received a Cardinal Foley Scholarship.

 Priests, religious, permanent deacons and lay people, men and women, supported by their bishop and/or religious superior, and with a proven capacity (including practical experience) and interest in working in communications.
 The application needs to be presented by the respective Church authority.
 Applications sent by candidates themselves cannot be considered.